Marlins vs. Orioles Player Props Betting Odds

 Santander Stats

-- Anthony Santander has collected 88 hits with 24 doubles, a triple, 16 home runs and 32 walks.
+- Anthony Santander has recorded 89 hits with 24 doubles, a triple, 16 home runs and 32 walks.
 He has driven in 50 runs with two stolen bases.

-- Santander brings a five-game streak with at least one hit into this one.
-In his last five games he is hitting .368 with three doubles, two home runs, three walks and three RBI.
+- Santander heads into this game looking to extend his six-game hit streak.
+In his last 10 outings he is hitting .333 with four doubles, two home runs, six walks and three RBI.

 Santander Recent Games